 - Is there anything else you would like me to know about you?

-The My Friends and I book, filled out and signed by foster parents, foster siblings, and other foster family members, is a beautiful welcome gift for a foster child, and a great way for the child to learn more about their new family, and vice versa.
+My Friends and I, filled out and signed by foster parents, foster siblings, and other family members, makes a meaningful welcome gift for a foster child.
+It’s a playful way for the child to learn more about their new family—and for the family to learn more about them.

-💡 Include your foster child in the “My family members:” section to show your new family member how excited you are about them joining your family.
+💡 Include your foster child in the “My family members” section to show how excited you are about them joining your family.

 💡 Set aside the first two pages of the book for your foster child.
-Once they’ve completed their pages and answered all the questions, review their responses together as a family and ask additional questions to deepen the conversation.
+Once they’ve filled out their pages, review their answers together and ask follow-up questions to deepen the conversation.

 💡 Take a family photo with your new family member and add it to their pages in the book.

-Whether you're currently fostering a child, recently had a child placed in your care, or are in the process of preparing to become a foster family, the My Friends and I book makes for a great first family album for your new family.
+Whether you're currently fostering a child, have recently welcomed one into your care, or are preparing to become a foster family, My Friends and I makes a wonderful first family album to build with your new family member—one page, one smile at a time.
+It’s a playful way to celebrate new connections and help your child get to know the people around them.

 The My Friends and I book is available for purchase here.